Wimbledon Championships: Americas

 In the United States, ABC began showing taped highlights of the Wimbledon Gentlemen's Singles Final in the 1960s on its Wide World of Sports series.
 NBC began a 43-year run of covering Wimbledon in 1969, with same-day taped (and often edited) coverage of the Gentlemen's Singles Final.
 In 1979, the network began carrying the Gentlemen's Singles Final live, and in 1982, the Ladies' Singles Final.
 For the next few decades, NBC aired "Breakfast at Wimbledon" specials on weekends.
 Live coverage started early in the morning (the US being a minimum of 5 hours behind the UK) and continued well into the afternoon, interspersed with commentary and interviews from Bud Collins.
-Collins was sacked by NBC in 2007, but was promptly hired by ESPN, the cable home for The Championships in the States.
+Collins was dismissed by NBC in 2007, but was promptly hired by ESPN, the cable home for The Championships in the States.
 For many years NBC's primary Wimbledon host was veteran broadcaster Dick Enberg.

 From 1975 to 1999, premium channel HBO carried weekday coverage of Wimbledon.
 Hosts included Jim Lampley, Billie Jean King, Martina Navratilova, John Lloyd and Barry MacKay among others.
 ESPN took over as the cable-television partner in 2003.

 The AELTC grew frustrated with NBC's policy of waiting to begin its quarterfinal and semifinal coverage until after the conclusion of Today at 10 a.m. local, as well as broadcasting live only to the Eastern Time Zone and using tape-delay in all others.
 NBC also held over high-profile matches for delayed broadcast in its window, regardless of any ongoing matches.
 In one notorious incident in 2009, ESPN2's coverage of the Tommy Haas–Novak Djokovic quarterfinal was forced off the air nationwide when it ran past 10 a.m.
 Eastern, after which NBC showed the conclusion of the match on tape only after presenting the previous Ivo Karlović–Roger Federer quarterfinal in full.
 Beginning with the 2012 tournament, coverage moved to ESPN and ESPN2, marking the second major tennis championship (after the Australian Open) where live coverage is exclusively on pay television, while ESPN Deportes provides coverage in Spanish.
 The Finals are also broadcast tape-delayed on ABC.
 On 9 July 2021, ESPN and the AELTC reached an agreement to extend ESPN's coverage for 12 years, beginning 2024 until 2035.
 This agreement included live coverage of the middle weekend on ABC starting in 2022, following the announcement that play would occur on the middle Sunday, historically a rest day.